d-haxton/HaxtonBot/README.md

 <!-- disclaimer -->
 ![alt text][1.1] <strong><em> The contents of this repo are a proof of concept and are for educational use only </em></strong>![alt text][1.1]<br/>

+Git will be updated when I can figure out what to do against the leaching community that builds and release as "premium hero configs", if you would like access to the source.
+Please contact me on discord.

 Discord: https://discord.gg/Xt5JnHS

 Donate: https://donate.doctorswithoutborders.org/onetime.cfm